Arnold Kübler

 Arnold Kübler (2 August 1890 - 27 December 1983) was a Swiss journalist and writer.
 He was the editor-in-chief of the Zürcher Illustrierte and of the cultural magazine Du.
-In his later career he also acted as a one-man cabaret.
+In his later career, he also acted as a one-man cabaret.

 Education and early life

 Kübler was born on the 2 August 1890 in Wiesendangen, Canton Zurich to a farmer.
 He attended high school in Winterthur and from 1911 onwards studied geology at the University of Zurich and University of Delft.
 He gave up his studied in 1917 and unsuccessfully attempted to become a sculptor.
-Then he began to draw eventually turning to writing and becoming an actor at the Theater in Zürich.
-In an attempt to enhance his German, he went to Germany and after the World War I was engaged as an actor in Görlitz, Dresden and Berlin.
+Then he began to draw ,eventually turning to writing and becoming an actor at the Theater in Zürich.
+In an attempt to enhance his German, he went to Germany and after World War I was engaged as an actor in Görlitz, Dresden and Berlin.
 This acting career came to a sudden end when a surgery left disfiguring scars on his face.
 However, the years of apprenticeship and travel were followed by clear continuity in creativity and recognition of work.
 In 1922, Kübler had his first literary success with the play Schuster Aiolos, which premiered in Potsdam.